Teaching Assistant Visa Sponsorship Jobs in Minnesota

 Which employers in Minnesota sponsor visas for teaching assistants?

 The University of Minnesota Twin Cities is the largest sponsor of teaching assistant visa petitions in the state, particularly for graduate-level TAs in STEM, social sciences, and humanities departments.
 Minnesota State University, Mankato, Carleton College, Macalester College, and St. Olaf College also have documented sponsorship activity.
-Public K-12 districts occasionally sponsor through the J-1 exchange visitor program for classroom aide roles.
+Public K-12 districts occasionally sponsor through the J-1 visa exchange visitor program for classroom aide roles.

 What visa types are most common for teaching assistant roles in Minnesota?

 F-1 OPT and STEM OPT are the most common work authorization paths for international teaching assistants at Minnesota universities, since most TA roles are tied to graduate enrollment.
 The J-1 Exchange Visitor visa covers some research and teaching assistant positions, particularly at institutions with designated sponsor programs.
-H-1B sponsorship for TAs is less frequent but does occur at larger research universities for specialized academic roles.
+H-1B visa sponsorship for TAs is less frequent but does occur at larger research universities for specialized academic roles.

 Which cities in Minnesota have the most teaching assistant visa sponsorship jobs?